NewYorkCityCouncil/councilcount/README.md

 import councilcount as cc
 ```

-You can also download the package using the R-based version of the package.
+You can also download the package using the following code.
 You must have the `councilcount` package downloaded on your computer for this installation method:

 ``` python
 import sys